tuck1s/sparkySecure/INBOUND.md

 DKIM checks are applied to the inbound mail.
 Specifically, the DKIM signature must be valid, and the signing domain `d=` must be identical to the `From:` domain.
 This is an anti-spoofing safety measure, intended to prevent bad actors injecting seemingly valid-looking certificates.

-The premise here is that any competent personal mailbox provider should have applied a valid DKIM signature to the mail sent to this application.
+The premise is that any competent personal mailbox provider should have applied a valid DKIM signature to the mail sent to this application.
 You could bypass DKIM checks if necessary, but you are then solely relying on the certificate validity checks.

 # Certificate validation